 As is the case for other forms of prejudiced harassment, it is unlawful for employers or coworkers to harass a pregnant employee, regardless of whether they are a direct employee or an independent contractor.
 Additionally, employers are responsible for preventing harassment in the workplace, and are required to make reasonable attempts to prevent harassment.
-The California Department of Fair Employment and Housing (DFEH) implemented regulations to ensure that employers do take the necessary steps to promote fairness in the workplace, and punish employers when they are not acting lawfully.
+If you are facing pregnancy harassment, we encourage you to discuss your situation with a Los Angeles pregnancy discrimination attorney from our firm.

-You will have a stronger case if they have made it clear that the comments and/or actions of others have been bothering them and they wish for them to stop.
-If this does not change the behavior of others, the employee should report the harassment to a supervisor; by law, employers are required to take all reasonable actions to prevent harassment in the workplace.
-An individual will have a stronger case if it can be shown that they approached a supervisor, but nothing changed in their work environment.
-If nothing changes in the work environment.
+You will have a stronger case if you have made it clear that the comments and/or actions of others have been bothering you.
+Make it clear that you wish for them to stop.
+If this does not change the behavior of others, you should report the harassment to a supervisor.
+Follow your workplace policy.
+You may need to report the harassment to Human Resources (HR).
+By law, employers must take all reasonable actions to prevent harassment in the workplace.
+You will have a stronger case if you can show that you approached a supervisor, but nothing changed in the work environment.

 Contact Our Los Angeles Pregnancy Discrimination Attorneys